tari-project/tari/RFC/src/RFC-0300_DAN.md

 against bad actors are still to be decided.

 #### Fees
-The distribution of the fees for work done by VNs during a checkpoint period will be agreed upon by the committee.
-The committee members will sign for the fee payments based on the respective work done by the committee members.
-Remaining fees will roll over into the next checkpoint periods fee pool.

-The exact mechanism for the Multi-Signature address on the base layer and who pays the various fees is still under discussion.
+Fees will be paid to VNs based on the amount of work they did during a checkpoint period.
+The exact mechanism for the the payment of the fees by the committee and who pays the various types of fees is still under discussion.

 ### Network communication
 The VNs will communicate using a peer-to-peer (P2P) network.
 To facilitate this this VNs must perform the following functions:
 * VNs must maintain a list of peers, and which assets each peer is managing.
-* VNs must relay [instructions] to interested peers.
+* VNs must relay [instructions] to members of the committee that is managing the relevant asset.
 * VNs must respond to requests for information about digital assets that they manage on the DAN.
 * VNs and clients can advertise public keys to facilitate P2P communication encryption